TenjinInc/procrastinator/README.md

 end
 ```

-Some events are already logged for you:
+Some events are always logged by default:

 |event               |level  |
 |--------------------|-------|